HuiminHe/aws4dl/README.md

-# myaws
+# awsInit
-Configure a AWS g2 instance automatically
+Bash script to initialize a aws server for machine learning usage.